 - 1 1/2 cup finely grated and drained zucchini, packed

 Preheat oven to 350°F. Spray a 9x13 pan with non-stick spray or use the butter & flour method.

-Add the eggs to the butter mixture and mix until fully combined, 1-2 minutes.
+Add the eggs and vanilla to the butter mixture and mix until fully combined, 1-2 minutes.
 Scrape down the bowl as needed.